docgeni/docgeni/docs/en-us/guides/advance/home.md

 ---

 when `mode` is `full`, it includes the home page, which includes three parts:
-- Hero area: show the title, one sentence description and quick operation links of the current site, and supports the setting of banner and darkBanner
+- Hero area: show the title, one sentence description and quick operation links of the current site, and supports the setting of banner
 - Feature area: show what features are available, each with a name, description, and icon
 - Content area: show markdown content like markdown doc